 - Special needs - Whole life plans are ideal for those who have financial dependents for a relatively longer period of time, for e.g. if you have children with special needs or a financially dependent spouse.

 - Level premium - The premium under whole life plans remain fixed for the entire term of the policy, which means there is no extra burden once you get older.

 - Tax benefit* - Whole life insurance plan premiums paid may be deductible from taxable income under Section 80C of the Income Tax Act.
 The death amount paid on claim may be tax-free under Section 10(10D).

 People like you also read ...

-^ The premium of ₹ 490 per month has been calculated for a 25 year old healthy non-smoker male for a life cover of ₹ 1 crore and for a policy term of 21 years under the ICICI Pru iProtect Smart - Life option.
-This premium is inclusive of all taxes.
-The annual premium is ₹ 5,725 (inclusive of all taxes).
-Premium amount will differ according to the benefit option chosen.
+^ The premium for a 22 year old healthy male for a life cover of ₹1 crore for the ICICI Pru iProtect Smart – Life Option under the regular income payout option for a policy term of 19 years is ₹ 5,824 p.a (inclusive of all taxes).

 ` Return of mortality and policy administration charges is subject to all due premiums being paid and the policy being in force on the date of maturity.
 This feature is only available under ICICI Pru Signature Online version.
 This is not applicable for Whole Life option.